cavemanloverboy/sol/README.md

 ```

 # Future Work
-Presently, this cli is only a transaction explorer.
-We hope to support account and block queries in the future.
+Presently, this cli is only a transaction and account explorer.
+We hope to support block queries and other queries in the future.